hail-is/hail/hail/python/hailtop/batch/docs/service.rst

 Sign Up
 -------

-For Broad Institute users, you can click the Sign Up button at `<https://notebook.hail.is>`__.
+For Broad Institute users, you can sign up at `<https://auth.hail.is/signup>`__.
-This will allow you to authorize with your Broad Institute email address and create a Batch Service account.
+This will allow you to authenticate with your Broad Institute email address and create a Batch Service account.
 A :ref:`Google Service Account <service-accounts>` is created on your behalf.
 A trial Batch billing project is also created for you at :code:`<USERNAME>-trial`.
 You can view these at `<https://auth.hail.is/user>`__.